ramsri1997/ramsri1997/README.md

-- 👋 Hi, I’m @ramsri1997
+👋 Hi, I’m Sriram Yerrapragada
-- 👀 I’m interested in ...Coding of SQL
-- 🌱 I’m currently learning ...learning SQL
-- 💞️ I’m looking to collaborate on ...SQL
-- 📫 How to reach me ...
+👀 Passionate about: Analyzing trends
+🌱 Currently: Shaping sustainable energy by analyzing data in the automotive sector 💞️ Open to: Collaborating and exploring insights across various industries 📫 Reach me at: 9701445902

 <!---
 ramsri1997/ramsri1997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.